Haxxnet/nmap-bootstrap-xsl/README.md

 xsltproc -o report.html nmap-bootstrap.xsl <nmap.xml>
 ````

+The resulting Nmap HTML report `report.html` can be directly opened with any web browser of your choice.

 ### Applying XSL in advance

 If you have not yet started your Nmap port scan, you can also apply the bootstrap XSL in your Nmap CLI command as follows: